info201a-au2022/a1-ireneonionionring1588/instructions.md

 **Note**: It may be difficult to answer these questions.
 That's okay.
 Nevertheless, try as best as you can to formulate specific answers.

+The flow process chart was originally introduced by Frank Gilbreth in 1921 as a structured method for documenting process flow, in his presentation “Process Charts, First Steps in Finding the One Best Way to Do Work.”
+His tools quickly found their way into industrial engineering curricula.
+Currently this form of data visualization is used most in fields of engineering, physical sciences, and computer programming.
+A flowchart visually displays the sequence of activities in a process and who is responsible for those activities.
+I am not sure what power is reflected in the data visualization.
 ### 3 Coding: Your Technical Requirements

 Your objective is to create a report that presents your research and analysis.
 You will write your report using Markdown, which is a computer language for formatting text.